Ryu-CZ/flask-dnd/README.md

 # flask-dnd
-Dungeon and dragons group page in flask python
+Dungeon and Dragons group page in flask python